Azure/azure-powershell/src/Network/Network/help/New-AzFirewallPolicy.md

 ```

 ### -BasePolicy
-The operation mode for Threat Intelligence.
+The base policy to inherit from

 ```yaml
 Type: String